 Extra Wide Step Stool With Handle

-If you need a step stool for a larger senior, Easy Comforts makes a bariatric step stool with several of the safety features we like in the AdjustaStep ™ we talked about in the prior section.
+If you need a step stool for a larger senior, look for a bariatric step stool with several of the safety features we like in the AdjustaStep ™ we talked about in the prior section.

 - a handrail